n73-ai/n73/README.md

 - "Build a hello world with a dark background and bold letters"
 - "Edit the Hello World text, i want the color to be red"

-## todos & tests
+## todos
-- test python server with jwt must be admin
+- [ ] test in remote server via 8080
-- fix bad spinner color at login
+- [ ] systemd for python server?
-- [ ] if error at resume, create project or webhook set correr state for the ui.
+- [ ] if error at resume, create project or webhook set correct state for the ui.

-new bash env with admin token in webhook url: export ADMIN_JWT_TOKEN
-1. run go server and export in other terminal the jwt
-2. run main.py cli
-3. check if it works
+- [ ] container for ai projects
+- [ ] better docs

 # How to use (dev)
 - Install claude code